itlackey/cassi-11ty-starter/README.md

 ![Cassi Logo](./assets/imgs/logo-small.webp)

 Cassi is an innovative tool that generates markdown-based documentation for your CSS files using AI.
 Whether you're managing a legacy codebase or building new projects, Cassi simplifies the process of creating a comprehensive and customizable CSS style guide.
+You can learn more about Cassi here [itlackey/cassi](https://github.com/itlackey/cassi).

 ## Why a Starter Kit?